-Crow has been supported by an ACLS Digital Extension Grant from the American Council of Learned Societies (ACLS).
+Crow is supported by an ACLS Digital Extension Grant from the American Council of Learned Societies (ACLS).

 Our project has also been supported by the Humanities Without Walls consortium, based at the Illinois Program for Research in the Humanities at the University of Illinois at Urbana-Champaign.
 The Humanities Without Walls consortium is funded by a grant from the Andrew W. Mellon Foundation.